openziti/ziti-doc/docusaurus/docs/learn/core-concepts/security/authentication/auth.md

 ### Primary Authentication

-Primary authentication in Ziti establishes and API Sessions identity principal and enabled Ziti to determine which secondary authentication factors are necessary for an API Session to become fully authenticated.
-If no secondary authentication factors are required the API Session becomes fully authenticated immediately without any further interaction with the Client or Management API.
+Primary authentication in Ziti establishes an API Session's identity principal and enables Ziti to determine which secondary authentication factors are necessary for an API Session to become fully authenticated.
+If no secondary authentication factors are required, the API Session becomes fully authenticated immediately without any further interaction with the Client or Management API.

 Primary authentication factors include:

-- x509 certificates
+- x509 certificates from primary Edge signer CA or trusted external CA
-- JWTs
+- External JWTs
-- Username/password
+- Username/Password

 Valid primary authentication methods can be restricted via [Authentication Policies](./authentication-policies).
-An Identity can have one [Authentication Policies](./authentication-policies) associated with it.
+An Identity can have only one [Authentication Policy](./authentication-policies) set.
-This association is defined by the `authPolicyId` property on the identity.
-If no[Authentication Policy](./authentication-policies) is set for an Identity, a special system defined [Authentication Policy](./authentication-policies) with the id of `default` will be used.
+This is set by the `authPolicyId` property on the identity.
+If no [Authentication Policy](./authentication-policies) is set for an Identity, a special system-defined [Authentication Policy](./authentication-policies) with the id of `default` will be used.

 ### Authenticators